dismantl/CaseHarvester/README.md

 # Case Harvester
 Case Harvester is a project designed to mine the [Maryland Judiciary Case Search](http://casesearch.courts.state.md.us/casesearch/inquiry-index.jsp) (MJCS) and build a near-complete database of Maryland court cases that can be queried and analyzed without the limitations of the MJCS interface.
 It is designed to leverage [Amazon Web Services (AWS)](https://aws.amazon.com/) for scalability and performance.

 > **NOTE: Unless you are modifying Case Harvester for specific purposes, please do not run your own instance so that MJCS is spared unneccesary load.
-If you are a values-aligned researcher or journalist, you are welcome to access our public case database scraped from MJCS with defendant information redacted; reach out to us at [dan@acabenterprises.net](mailto:dan@acabenterprises.net).**
+If you are a values-aligned researcher or journalist, you are welcome to access our public case database scraped from MJCS with defendant information redacted; reach out to us at [dan@acab.enterprises](mailto:dan@acab.enterprises).**

 There is also a [web interface and set of APIs in the works](https://github.com/dismantl/CaseExplorer) for exploring the data scraped from the Maryland Judiciary Case Search.
-We are in need of web design help for that, so if you are interested in volunteering please [get in touch](mailto:dan@acabenterprises.net).
+We are in need of web design help for that, so if you are interested in volunteering please [get in touch](mailto:dan@acab.enterprises).

 # Architecture
 Case Harvester is split into three main components: spider, scraper, and parser.
 Each component is a part of a pipeline that finds, downloads, and parses case data from the MJCS.
 The following diagram shows at a high level how each of these components interact: